datguyducky/mytymon.com/src/projects/inbundle-games.md

 ---
 Please keep in mind that this project is no longer supported or maintained.
 Therefore, it is highly likely that any links associated with it may no longer be active.

-I am a big fan of <a href="https://humblebundle.com/" class="text-link text-primary">Humble Bundle</a>, not only because it allows me to discover and enjoy great games but also because it enables me to support others.
+I am a big fan of [Humble Bundle](https://humblebundle.com/), not only because it allows me to discover and enjoy great games but also because it enables me to support others.
 Given that this initiative began back in 2010, the number of games bundled over the years has been substantial.
 If you have been following Humble Bundle for some time, you may have noticed that certain games were occasionally repeated.
 To address this, I created inbundle.games - a simple web tool to quickly check if a game was ever part of a Humble Bundle and when it was featured."